gantanikhilraj/Movie-Feed-App/README.md

-# Movie-Feed-App : Find the latest, top-rated, and upcoming movies
+# Movie-Feed-App : Find the latest, top-rated, and upcoming movies list

 " Explore the Latest Blockbusters 🎥, Highest-Rated Films 🌟, and Exciting Upcoming Releases 🚀 in the world of cinema! 🍿🎬🌟  "